nikoskou/nikoskou/README.md

 - 👋 Hi, I’m @nikoskou
 - 👀 I’m interested in 👨‍🎓learning and 👨‍🏫teaching all things 👨‍💻coding related!
-- 🌱 I’m currently learning 🐍Python, ☕Java, Hadoop and anything I stumble upon along the way!
+- 🌱 I’m currently learning 🐍Python, Hadoop and anything I stumble upon along the way!
 - 📫 How to reach me: nick.kountour@gmail.com or m.me/nick.kountour

 <!---